-The perfect side dish, this vegan mushroom chestnut stuffing recipe is tasty and seasonal.
-Flavoured with thyme and rosemary it’s an ideal side accompaniment for any occasion and it’s minimal fuss!
-This recipe is simple to create and if you’re missing an ingredient it’s no bother as you can just work with what you’ve got or substitute for something you have to hand.
+The perfect side dish, this vegan mushroom and chestnut stuffing recipe is tasty and seasonal.
+Flavoured with thyme and rosemary it’s an ideal accompaniment for any occasion and requires minimal fuss.
+This recipe is simple to create and can be whipped up pretty swiftly whilst producing scrumptious results.
+This vegan stuffing recipe is the perfect for this festive season and is a winner combination whatever you’re tucking in to this Crimbo day.

-I whipped up this recipe over the festive period as a vegan alternative to stuffing and it was a success, surprising as I went with the “throw it all together and hope for the best approach”.
+I whipped up this recipe over the festive period as a vegan alternative to stuffing and it was a success, surprising as I went with the “throw it all together and hope for the best approach” which I then adapted and perfected.
 J was the first to sample this creation and it didn’t last long around him.
-When I then re-created it at Crimbo everyone round the table was tucking in!
+When I then re-created it at Crimbo everyone round the table was tucking in to this delectable dish.

-This vegan mushroom chestnut stuffing recipe is bursting with wintery seasonal flavours as it uses chestnuts, thyme and rosemary – a perfect combination at this time of year!
-I’ve tweaked it a little every time I’ve made it and have also tried a combination of mushrooms which turned out amazing.
-If you do get experimental don’t forget to let us know how it turns out.
+This vegan mushroom chestnut stuffing recipe is bursting with wintery seasonal flavours as it uses chestnuts, thyme and rosemary – a perfect combination at this time of year.
+I’ve tried a combination of mushrooms when creating this vegan stuffing recipe and I think the winning combination is chestnut mushrooms due to their nutty flavoursome taste.
 For this recipe it’s best to use slightly older, stale bread as it doesn’t go too soggy in all of the juices.
-Also if you’re not a fan of chestnuts you can easily sub them for a nut of your choice.
+You can substitute the chestnuts for a different nut such as cashews or walnuts however chestnuts work best with the flavour combinations and keeps the dish seasonal.

 Oil for frying – I used coconut oil